Flamenco guitar: Materials

 Classical guitars are generally made with spruce or cedar tops and rosewood or mahogany backs and sides to enhance sustain.
 Flamenco guitars are generally made with spruce tops and cypress or sycamore for the backs and sides to enhance volume and emphasize the attack of the note.
-Nevertheless, other types of wood may be used for the back and sides, like rosewood, maple, koa, satinwood and caviuna.
+Nevertheless, other types of wood may be used for the back and sides, like rosewood, maple, koa, satinwood and caviuna (Cocobolo rosewood).

 Sound

-A well-made flamenco guitar responds quickly, and typically has less sustain than a classical.
-This is desirable, since the flurry of notes that a good flamenco player can produce might sound muddy on a guitar with a big, lush, sustaining sound.
-The flamenco guitar's sound is often described as percussive; it tends to be brighter, drier and more austere than a classical guitar.
+A well-made flamenco guitar responds quickly and typically has less sustain than a classical.
+This is desirable since the flurry of notes that a good flamenco player can produce might sound muddy on a guitar with a big, lush, sustaining sound.
+The flamenco guitars' sound is often described as percussive; it tends to be brighter, drier and more austere than a classical guitar.
 Some jazz and Latin guitarists like this punchy tonality, and some players have even discovered that these guitars’ wide-ranging sound also works well for the contrapuntal voicings of Renaissance and Baroque music.